x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 # Use batch migration to migrate Exchange Server public folders to Microsoft 365 Groups

 Through a process known as *batch migration*, you can move some or all of your Exchange Server public folders to Microsoft 365 Groups.
 Groups is a new collaboration offering from Microsoft that offers certain advantages over public folders.
-See [Migrate your public folders to Microsoft 365 Groups](migrate-to-microsoft-365-groups.md) for an overview of the differences between public folders and Groups, and reasons why your organization may or may not benefit from switching to Groups.
+For more information about the features and benefits of Groups, see [Migrate your public folders to Microsoft 365 Groups](migrate-to-microsoft-365-groups.md).

 This article contains the step-by-step procedures for performing the actual batch migration of your Exchange Server public folders.